 Welcome!

-The leaves will have fallen, the temps will have dropped - what better time to spend a weekend in the Zoom where it happens at YarnSmarts’ very first Yarn Lovers Retreat?
+There’s still a little winter left before we get to enjoy the spring - what better time to spend a weekend in the Zoom where it happens at a YarnSmarts Yarn Lovers Retreat?

 Registration Rates

-Includes: 4 Classes; access to all events and activities and a goodie bag
+Includes: 4 classes, access to all events and activities, and a goodie bag.

-Includes: 3 Classes; access to all events and activities and a goodie bag
+Includes: 3 classes, access to all events and activities, and a goodie bag.

-Includes: 2 Classes; access to all events and activities and a goodie bag
+Includes: 2 classes, access to all events and activities, and a goodie bag.

 How to Register

-To complete your registration click the Register Now button above.
+To complete your registration, click the Register Now button above.
 Registration is only accepted online.
 Full payment is required to complete your registration and is accepted by Visa, MasterCard, Discover, or American Express credit or debit card or you can pay by phone by calling us at 413-577-8102.
 If you wish to discuss alternate payment options, please contact us at registration@umass.edu.

 Registration is accepted on an individual basis.
 If you wish to register multiple attendees we recommend each attendee uses their own device and registration account to go through the form and complete their own registration.
 If preferred, you can register one attendee by proceeding all the way through the form and submitting payment, and can then click the "Home" button at the top of the page followed by "Create Additional Registration" to register another attendee (space permitting).